pebblecode/pebble-handbook/hiring-great-talent/developer/profile.md

 #### 3. you work predominently with, and care the most about, web technologies

-Is this a contradiction to 1?
+Is this a contradiction to **1**?
 Perhaps.
 Suffice to say that we are not, for example, an iOS dev shop.
-Currently.
 For now, the vast majority of the work we do is web based and we use open source technologies to deliver the best possible web experiences for our clients.
-If you're not a fan of the web, we're probably not the right place for you right now.
+If you're not a fan of developing for the web, we're probably not the right place for you at this time.

 #### 4. you are an excellent communicator